ghc/ghc/docs/users_guide/glasgow_exts.rst

 Relaxed rules for the instance head
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. ghc-flag:: -XTypeSynonymInstances

+    Allow definition of type class instances for type synonyms.

+.. ghc-flag:: -XFlexibleInstances

+    Allow definition of type class instances with arbitrary nested types in the
+    instance head.

 In Haskell 98 the head of an instance declaration must be of the form
 ``C (T a1 ... an)``, where ``C`` is the class, ``T`` is a data type
 constructor, and the ``a1 ... an`` are distinct type variables.
 In the